oliviawestmacottssw/SSW.Rules.Content/rules/do-you-catch-and-re-throw-exceptions-properly/rule.md

 ---

-​A good catch and re-throw will make life easier while debugging, a bad catch and re-throw will ruin the exception's stack trace and make debugging difficult.
+A good catch and re-throw will make life easier while debugging, a bad catch and re-throw will ruin the exception's stack trace and make debugging difficult.

 ```